 Accreditation of online institutions

 With so many online options to choose from, it can be difficult to decide where to start looking.
 When considering an online institution, the first question to ask is about their accreditation status.
-The goal of accreditation is to ensure the education provided by institutions meets acceptable levels of quality, as determined through nongovernmental, peer evaluation of
+Accreditation ensures an institution's education meets acceptable levels of quality, as determined through nongovernmental, peer evaluation of institutions and programs.

 The Department of Education and Council for Higher Education recognizes seven bodies to award regional accreditation.
 One of the following bodies should recognize your program of choice:

 - Middle States Commission on Higher Education, or MSCHE